Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 - Complete

-backup-core.mjswith transcript parsing and markdown formatting - StatusLine monitor with threshold detection and visual indicators
+backup-core.mjswith transcript parsing and markdown formatting - StatusLine monitor with dual trigger system (token-based + percentage) and visual indicators

 - PreCompact hook for emergency backups